Open Weekend at Fort Manoel

 Here you can nicely compare the original and the newly restored sides of the St. Anthony’s Chapel.

-In 1945 Fort Manoel becomes a Royal Naval shore establishment until 1965 when it is handed over to the Maltese Government.
-In 2000 MIDI (Manoel Island & Tigne Point Development) takes over and starts with the restoration works.
+In 1945 Fort Manoel became a Royal Naval shore establishment until 1965 when it was handed over to the Maltese Government.
+In 2000 MIDI (Manoel Island & Tigne Point Development) took over and started with the restoration works.

-There were also number of displays where one could see what the soldiers wore, what personal items they had, how they used to live or what weapons they used.
+There were also number of displays where one could see what the soldiers used to wear, what personal items they had, how they used to live or what weapons they used.